 "Yeah, I'lll be there in a minute.
 Just gotta find something in my bag."
 I tried her.
 She nodded and the pair for our and walked off towards the school doors.
 I pulled my phone out and brought up the post again.
 'None of them know I'm gay.'
 Becky's bet ran through my head.
 Did she know?
 Was I not that good at hiding it as I thought I was?
 I deleted the sentence and after a moment of blankly starting at the screen, re-typed it.
 The post was anonymous, why was it so hard to hit the send button?
 I knew i was on the clock now, the post needed to be up by the end of the day.
 I looked up and swept my eyes across the parking lot, there was no one around.
 I checked my watch, almost nine.
 I looked back to my phone, the words still sitting there un-posted.
 For some reason, I felt a wave of anger at myself and yelled, slamming my fists against the steering wheel.
 "Just fucking post it."
 I growled to myself.
 "C'mon.
 Grow the fuck up.
 You can't hide forever, at least if you post it, you've taken the first step.
 That's all you need to do.
 Just take the first goddamn step."
 My thumb hovered over the past button again.
 I had never found such a simple action so hard before in my life.
 It came to the point where - sat in my car - I was almost screaming at my thumb to complete the simple gesture.
 After what felt like an age, I closed my eyes and took a deep breath before tapping the screen.
 I opened one eye and sighed.
 I had hot the post button, and was now watching the blue bar true across the screen.
 I had passed it.
 I had hit post, and I felt slightly sick.
 Even though I knew every post would be anonymous, I panicked that, when it appeared, my name would be in bold at the top.
 That it was obviously me, by what I had written.
 I told myself not to worry, loads of people had cool parents, a sister, and played to many video games.
 I was a stereotypical teenage boy.
 I was fine.
 I watched as the bar stretched the entire way across the the screen and my post appeared on the anonymity page.
 I sighed and felt a tiny, faint smile grow on my face.
 I had taken the first step.
 "Want that had, was it?"
 I stared at the post for a few moments, the smile decorating my cheeks.
 After a few minutes of staring, I closed my phone off and got out of the car.
 Somehow that small action of posting an anonymous 'coming out' made me feel a thousand pounds lighter, a new person.
 I locked the car and sound my satchel over my shoulder.
 And with an unfamiliar bounce to my step, I made my way to the schools front doors.
 I pulled my jacket around myself, fighting against the cool spring wind.
 I stopped at the doors and took a deep breath, all I could think about was how that small action of posting that would change my life.
 Hopefully for the the better.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Notimetodie2001Write a Review